CVAInformatik/mInt/README.md

 By using only 30 bits, digitwise addition can't overflow, allowing carry between digits to be postponed to more convenient points in the computation.
 Examples of this can be found in the '+=' operator implementation and in Schoolbook multiplication.

-After addditon of numbers with different signs, it is necessary to 'normalize' the final result ( no leading zero, and same sign on all non-zero digits), but this is a relatively simple matter - after carry adjustments, the MSD will have the 'true' sign for the number, allowing a simple carry-like  operation to force wayward digits have the proper signs.
+After addditon of numbers with different signs, it is necessary to 'normalize' the final result ( no leading zero, and same sign on all non-zero digits), but this is a relatively simple matter - after carry adjustments, the first non-zero MSD will have the 'true' sign for the number, allowing a simple carry-like  operation to force wayward digits have the proper signs.
 This step is not neceesary when the numbers added have the same sign.

 I've tried to keep the number of 'friends' down, for simplicity reasons.
 Currently there is one, DivRem().